 4. Worn or Loose Drive Belt

-The drive belt powers the steering pump in hydraulic steering systems.
-When the belt is worn, loose, or slipping, pressure to the pump drops instantly, making the steering less responsive.
-This often causes the car steering to feel heavy, especially during low-speed turns or parking.
+Drive belt The steering pump uses power in hydraulic steering systems.
+Whenever the belt is loose or slipping at the time it is being worn, pressure on the pump reduces immediately, making the steering responsive.
+This usually makes the car’s steering of the car heavy, particularly when making low-speed turns or parking.

 5. Electric Power Steering Motor Issues